-The idea is that a purchase is a connection between the site and the user.
-Therefore, by taking users directly to the purchase, eBay is connecting faster and creating a more delightful first touch-point in a user's buyer journey.
-Then, once the user has invested by making a purchase, eBay can follow up by asking the user to register, in light of how awesome and easy it was, and list out other great incentives, like tracking and loyalty points.
+By taking users directly to purchase, eBay is creating a more delightful first touch-point in a new user's buyer journey.
+Then, once the user has invested in the product by making a purchase, eBay can follow up by asking the user to register, in light of how awesome and easy it was.

 What We Knew.
 Data identified two key points:

-- Users are dropping off throughout the end-to-end registration experience, especially on the Upgrade page
+- Users are dropping off throughout the end-to-end registration experience, especially on the contact info page

-- A large number of users already choose to go through the guest checkout experience
+- A large number of users, both new and existing, choose to go through the guest checkout experience

 Collaborative Discovery.
-Through a collaborative effort, another designer and I conducted a cross platform heuristic of the first-time user purchase experience to identify the flow's pain points.
+Through a collaborative effort, a heuristic evaluation was utilized to identify the pain points for the first-time user purchasing experience.
 (See Heuristic Breakdown, and Heuristic Overview)

-At a high level, we identified the main problems to be inconsistency, miscommunication, and crippling functional limitations.
+At a high level, we identified the main problems to be inconsistency, miscommunication, and crippling functional limitation, across the entire experience, from the item page through checkout success.
 (See Heuristic Insights)

 Focusing the Problem.
-From the pain points identified during the heuristic evaluation, I focused my exploration on:
+I focused my flow exploration on simplification and engagement to address the pain points identified during the heuristic evaluation, seen below.

 Talking to the User.
-The four concepts were then user tested with InVision to see what users expected, what they thought did and did not work.
+Four concepts were user tested with InVision to see what users expected, what they thought did and did not work.
 (See InVision prototype)

 Insights from the study -